-For goods valued above £2000, you can insure your goods with Barbican Protect.
+For goods valued above £2500, you can insure your goods with Burns & Wilcox.
 This option will be made available at the insurance stage of the booking process, depending on the insurance value entered.

 Please note: this is suitable for businesses/commercial goods only.

 This page is intended for general guidance only.
-Please download a copy of the Barbican Protect policy (PDF) for the complete list of terms and conditions.
+Please download a copy of the policy (PDF) for the complete list of terms and conditions.

 A minimum premium of £22 applies.

 For general/non-fragile goods, when you make a claim, you will be required to pay a minimum excess of £250 or 1% of the sum insured (whichever is greater).